DanielLund/campus-compass/README.md

 # campus-compass
-An intelligent AI chatbot built using Microsoft's bot SDK.
+An intelligent AI chatbot built using Microsoft's bot SDK, gives directions around campus to the user, with the best path determined by an a* search algorithm.